mattwach/battery_drainer/README.md

 ![inrush](images/inrush.png)

 Fully understanding this block will require studying the full schematic.
-A partial understand can be gained from the image above.
+A partial understand can be gained from the image above and the falstad model.
 We basically have another way to fill the capacitor C4 which is "enabled" when the battery is plugged in but the user has not pressed the power button yet.
 The way this works is that the source of the MOSFET (2) is connected to the battery and the small 10 ohm R13 allows for a rapid fill.
 R8 is connected to the microcontroller power and is thus grounded on initial power on, turning "on" the FET.